GenericJam/chuck/README.md

 # Chuck

 ## API for interacting with the [Chuck Norris API](https://api.chucknorris.io/)
+How much Norris could a Norris Chuck Chuck if a Norris Chuck could Chuck Norris?

 ### If for some reason you want to build this yourself